 3) This was going to be a real challenge.
 I might have been able to hike a long swath of the Camino as a 21-year-old, but after my adolescent metabolism hit the rocks and I didn't stay in shape, that sort of trip is now well-nigh impossible without something to build up to it.
 This trip, along with the benefits of beautiful scenery, would provide a baseline for future training, a measure of how much, if any, athleticism I hadn't lost in the past five years of relative physical inactivity.

 With all that and all my bags, I was off.
-I spent the 17th with a friend in Chicago, drove to Omaha on the 18th and ate dinner with a different friend, slept at an Airbnb listing, then drove to Casper on the 19th, checking out Chimney Rock on the way.
+I spent the 17th with my girlfriend in Chicago, drove to Omaha on the 18th and ate dinner with a friend from high school, slept at an Airbnb listing, then drove to Casper on the 19th, checking out Chimney Rock on the way.
 Dorgan started the camping early with a night on Capser Mountain, and the casual way in which he suggested it ("We've got a mountain just outside of town.") drove home how far I was from Indiana.

 Hah, "drove home." ba-DUM, tish.

 From there, I drove through the middle of the state, stopping into the bookstore of Mad Dog and the Pilgrim.
 I bought two books there, but I could have spent weeks in their store, which occupied a two-story house filled from floor to ceiling with books.
 I got lost more than once in the maze of bookshelves and book piles.